EvolvingAgentsLabs/agent-examples/README.md

 ## Contributing

-We welcome contributions to expand the LLMUNIX examples!
+We welcome contributions to expand the LLMunix examples!
 Here's how you can contribute:

 ### Adding New Examples